dannieRope/Cleaning-Jumbled-Up-Customers-Details-in-Excel--APPROACH-2/README.md

-To extract the addresses, the following formula was used:
+*2. To extract the addresses, the following formula was used:*

 =LET(a, TEXTBEFORE(A13, "Age"), b, TEXTAFTER(a, "Address"), b)